-Students must successfully complete courses all through trimester 7 with a C or higher and have a CGPA of 2.25 (2.0 for students matriculating prior to Fall 2017) or higher prior to taking Part III of the NBCE and must have passed Parts I. The exam must be taken within nine months of the student's graduation date.
+Students must successfully complete courses all through the end of trimester 7 with a passing grade and have a CGPA of 2.25 (2.0 for students matriculating prior to Fall 2017) or higher prior to taking Part III and must have passed Part I. Part III cannot be taken more than nine months prior to the student's expected graduation date.